 Jack is a graduate of the College of William and Mary.

 Stephanie Fox-Rawlings is a senior fellow, focusing on health and policy issues related to brain development and function across the lifespan.
 Prior to joining the NCHR, she conducted basic and early translational research on developmental neuroscience.

 Dr. Fox-Rawlings received her PhD from Case Western Reserve University in Neurosciences, where her work focused on the genes regulating the maturation of serotonergic neurons.
 During her postdoctoral work at Children’s National Medical Center in Washington, DC, she studied how the brain repairs itself following injury in a model of very preterm birth.
 She earned her BS degree at Kansas State University in Biology and Psychology.

-Alex Pew, BS, Special Assistant to the President
+Caroline Bradford, BA, Special Assistant to the President

 Summer 2018 Interns